Astro247/Astro247/README.md

 # Astro.
 <p>
 Hello, I'm Manuel.
-I'm a Python developer with experience in the main data analysis libraries and proficiency in writing SQL queries, particularly using the MySQL DBMS.
+I'm a backend Python developer with experience in the main data analysis libraries and proficiency in writing SQL queries.
 </p>

 # Skills